 History faculty is active in programs sponsored and funded by the North Dakota Humanities Council.
-In recent years, faculty have written and presented on the sugar beet industry in the Red River Valley, on religious extremism and on the religious views of Abraham Lincoln.
+In recent years, faculty have written and presented on genocide in Bosnia, suicide and divorce in the Civil War South, the Dakota War of 1862 and French Colonial policies in Indochina.

 General Education RequirementsCredits

 |First Year Experience |